d8corp/mazzard/README.md

 ```bash
 npm i mazzard
 ```
-Next, we will use `mazzard` which means we imported it from `mazzard`
+Next, we will use `mazzard` which means we imported it from `mazzard`.
 ```javascript
 import mazzard from 'mazzard'